cccadet/aws-deepracer-workshops/capstone_report_Cristian_Santos_Final_en_rev00.md.md

 |N. of experience episodes between each policy-updating iteration|20|
 |Number of epochs|10|

-Os hyperparâmetros serão mantidos estes inicialmente.
+Hyperparameters will be kept initially.

-##### Estrutura de logs
+##### Log Structure
-Ao utilizar o notebook `DeepRacer Log Analysis.ipynb` temos recursos de download os logs direto da AWS, desde que o AWS Client seja configurado.
-Os arquivos necessário para executar os notebooks avaliados neste relatório estarão todos disponíveis na pasta **log-analysis/** (logs) e **log-analysis/intermediate_checkpoint** (modelos).
+By using the `DeepRacer Log Analysis.ipynb` notebook we can download the logs straight from AWS as long as the AWS Client is configured.
+The files needed to run the notebooks evaluated in this report will all be available in the ** log-analysis / ** (logs) and ** log-analysis / intermediate_checkpoint ** (templates) folder.

 ##### Notebook de Análise
 Inicialmente vamos avaliar o notebook resultante de 1 hora de treinamento com as funções definidas acima.
 O mesmo encontra-se na pasta `log-analysis/` com nome `06 - DeepRacer Log Analysis - MyTrain 60 min speed.ipynb`.